Local Reduced-Order Modeling for Electrostatic Plasmas by Physics-Informed Solution Manifold Decomposition: Introduction

 \section{Introduction}

-Kinetic modeling of collisionless electrostatic plasma relies on the Vlasov--Poisson equations that describe charged particle distribution under self-consistent electrostatic fields.
+Collisionless electrostatic plasma kinetics is governed by the Vlasov\dash Poisson equation, which describes the evolution of charged particle distribution under the self-consistent electrostatic field.
 Due to high dimensionality, scale disparities, and nonlinearity, solving these equations is computationally challenging.
 Lagrangian particle-in-cell (PIC) methods~\cite{birdsall2018plasma} are often used, where particles are advanced along the characteristic curves of the Vlasov equation~\cite{verboncoeur2005particle}.
-An alternative is the grid--based Eulerian methods that allow the use of advanced numerical algorithms for partial differential equations (PDEs)~\cite{hittinger2013block,sonnendrucker1999semi,einkemmer2016high}.
-In this paper, we consider the latter as full-order models (FOMs).
-While high-performance computing and advanced algorithms enable high-fidelity kinetic plasma simulations, they remain intractable for parametric studies.
-In this work, we propose to address this by data-driven projection-based reduced-order models, which have been successfully applied to many physical simulations, e.g., fluid dynamics \cite{choi2019space,carlberg2018conservative,kim2022fast,lauzon2022s,diaz2023fast,kaneko2020towards,tsai2022parametric,tsai2023accelerating}, nonlinear diffusion \cite{hoang2021domain}, Boltzmann transport \cite{choi2021space}, design optimization \cite{choi2020gradient,mcbane2021component,mcbane2022stress,choi2019accelerating}.
-Starting with high-resolution Eulerian simulations, we derive a low-dimensional surrogate model that is solved at a reduced computational cost while providing approximate solutions with acceptable accuracy.
+Alternatively, grid-based Eulerian methods \cite{hypar,dorf2012progress,lesser2022loki,vogman2014dory} allow the use of advanced high-order numerical algorithms for partial differential equations (PDEs)~\cite{hittinger2013block,sonnendrucker1999semi,einkemmer2016high}.
+In this work, we consider the 1D1V Vlasov\dash Poisson equation in the parametric setting.
+In particular, we study the effects of initial conditions characterized by the perturbation amplitude and the thermal velocity.
+While high-performance computing capabilities and scalable algorithms enable high-fidelity kinetic simulations, parametric studies remain intractable due to requiring many forward simulations.

-We consider the 1D--1V parametric Vlasov--Poisson equation discretized with a high-order conservative finite difference method.
-Traditional reduced-order modeling faces challenges of stability, efficiency, and accuracy due to the problem's multi-scale nature, limiting its benefits.
-We overcome this by partitioning the solution into multiple time windows and creating temporally-local ROMs~\cite{cheung2023local,washabaugh2012nonlinear,amsallem2012nonlinear,copeland2022reduced,cheung2023}.
-The primary computational expense arises from the nonlinear hyperbolic term evaluation in the high-dimensional space.
-To improve efficiency, we introduce a tensorial approach for updating this term using a precomputed third-order tensor.
-Our numerical experiments demonstrate the efficacy of the proposed time-windowed ROM (TW--ROM) with the tensorial approach, and we achieve significant speed improvements.